 Top 5 Pepsi vs Coke Commercials

-Instead of adding just one commercial here, a montage of five are included in this video.
-See which does the best job at name calling.
+This film features a montage of five videos.
+See which does the best job at name-calling.

 Hillary Clinton Presidential Campaign Advertisement against Donald Trump

-In almost every political campaign, opponents sling words at each other.
+In many political campaigns, opponents sling words at each other.
 Included are advertisements from both candidates.

 Donald Trump Presidential Campaign Advertisement against Hillary Clinton